dougblackjr/datagrab_channelimages/readme.md

 It is recommended to make a copy of your images prior to importing.
 In some set ups, the reprocess does not work.

 Also, added a janky custom script for moving files into their assigned entry folders.
 ChannelImages doesn't always play nice with DataGrab.

+### NOTE:
+I own no rights to Datagrab, a paid plugin.